 Every year the Val di Zoldo attracts thousands of tourists on account of its beautiful landscape and its high level of tourist accommodation on offer, making it one of the most visited places in both summer and winter.

-Located on a south facing slope, Fornesighe (1000m) enjoys Dolomites views over the Tamer San Sebastiano group and Spiz di Mezzodì, a northern ramification of the Bellunesi Dolomites National Park.
+Fornesighe (1000m) is a village that enjoys Dolomites views over the Tamer San Sebastiano group and Spiz di Mezzodì.

 Wandering through the lanes which wind between the cottages,one gets the feeling of living in the past in this little village of Val di Zoldo.
 Fornesighe still offers architectural examples from the past which have been magically preserved here, it is amazing that in the past fires have not destroyed these old stone and wooden houses which have been able to maintain their original state.